drkrillo/docs/creator/interactivity/raycasting.md

 * `queryType`: _RaycastQueryType_ enum value, to define if the ray will return all hit entities or just the first.
 The following options are available:
   * `RaycastQueryType.RQT_QUERY_ALL`: only returns the first hit entity, starting from the origin point.
   * `RaycastQueryType.RQT_HIT_FIRST`: returns all hit entities, from the origin through to the max distance of the ray.
 * `collisionMask`: Only detect collisions with certain collision layers.
 Use this together with a custom collision layer, or to only detect the physics or pointer events layer.
-See \[collision layers]\(\{{< ref "/content/creator/sdk7/3d-essentials/colliders.md#collision-layers" >\}}).
+See [collision layers](../sdk7/3d-essentials/colliders.md#collision-layers).
 By default, all layers are detected.
 * `originOffset`: Instead of starting the raycast from the entity's origin position, add an offset to start the query from a relative position.
 You can for example use a small offset to prevent the ray colliding against the entity's own 3D model.
 * `continuous`: If true, will keep running a raycast query on every frame.
 If false, the ray will only be used on the current frame.
 By default this value is false.